Old River Control Structure: Components

-The present Old River Control Structure was completed in 1964 and expanded in 1990.
-The first two floodgates are the Low Sill Control Structure, which regulates routine flow in the waterway, and the Overbank Control Structure, in use only when the Mississippi exceeds its banks.
-A navigation channel and lock were also part of the original facility design.
-Subsequent expansion created what is now known as the Old River Control Complex, when the Auxiliary Structure, which became operational in 1986, was added to reduce pressure on the original floodgates after extensive damage caused by the flood of 1973.
-The Sidney A. Murray Jr. Hydroelectric Station, completed in 1990, also provides an additional measure of control at the site.
+The Old River Control Structure (ORCS) and Overbank Control Structure became operational in 1964 and expanded in 1986 with the addition of the Old River Control Auxiliary Structure (ORCAS).
+The primary one that regulates routine flow in the waterway is the Low Sill Control Structure.
+The Overbank Structure is only used when the Mississippi exceeds its banks.
+The ORCAS is used during floods to assist the ORCS and prevent it from being damaged due to high flow rates.
+ORCAS was added to reduce pressure on the original floodgates after extensive damage caused by the flood of 1973.
+The northernmost and newest structure is the Sidney A. Murray Jr. Hydroelectric Station, completed in 1990.
+It provides an additional measure of control at the site.
+These four structures are located approximately where the Upper Old River used to be before Shreve's Cut.

+A navigation channel and lock are also part of the facility design, but they are situated well south of the other structures on the Lower Old River at the Old River Lock.
+This makes the Lower Old River navigable, allowing ship and barge traffic between the Mississippi River and the Atchafalaya River/Red River of the South.

-All four structures in the complex carry Louisiana Highway 15 over the Old River from north to south.
+All five structures in the complex carry Louisiana Highway 15, starting at the power plant, then the Overbank Structure, then the Low Sill ORCS, followed by ORCAS, the island created between the rivers, and finally the Old River Lock.

 Operation

 Water from the Mississippi is normally diverted into the Atchafalaya Basin only at Old River, where floodgates are routinely used to redirect the Mississippi's flow into the Atchafalaya River, such that the volume of the two rivers is split 70%/30%, respectively, as measured at the latitude of Red River Landing.
-This flow split was not based on science, but rather was based on the approximate flow allocation between the two rivers that existed at the time of construction.
+This flow split was based on the approximate flow allocation between the two rivers that existed at the time of construction.

 Water diverted at Old River flows into the Atchafalaya Basin, first entering the Red River, then continuing down the Atchafalaya River to the Gulf of Mexico, bypassing Baton Rouge and New Orleans (see diagram).

 The Morganza Floodway, between the Mississippi and the Atchafalaya Basin nearby downstream, is normally closed.
 It can be opened in an emergency to relieve water levels and water-pressure stress on various levees and other flood-control structures, including the Old River Control Structure.
 The floodway can reduce stress by diverting additional water from the Mississippi into the Atchafalaya.
 The Morganza Floodway was never used before the construction of Old River Control Structure, and as of 2016 has been opened only twice for flood control since completion of the Old River Control Structure.